Hot Yankees dispatch struggling Tigers

-Jameson Taillon allowed one run in five effective innings for his first win in exactly two years, while Aaron Judge drove in three runs, including a tie-breaking RBI double in the fifth inning as the host New York Yankees recorded a 6-4 victory over the Detroit Tigers on Saturday.
+Jameson Taillon allowed one run in five effective innings for his first win in exactly two years, and Aaron Judge drove in three runs, including a tie-breaking RBI double in the fifth inning, as the host New York Yankees recorded a 6-4 victory over the Detroit Tigers on Saturday.

-Taillon (1-2) allowed three hits in the longest of his five outings with the Yankees and did not allow a hit until Jeimer Candelario hit a home run with two outs in the fourth.
+Taillon (1-2) allowed three hits in the longest of his five outings with the Yankees and did not allow a hit until Jeimer Candelario homered with two outs in the fourth.
 He struck out eight, walked three and threw 79 pitches.

-Taillon had six of his strikeouts before Candelario homered and then escaped a bases-loaded jam in the fifth by striking out Miguel Cabrera.
+Taillon had six strikeouts before Candelario homered and then escaped a bases-loaded jam in the fifth by striking out Miguel Cabrera.

 Gleyber Torres also drove in three runs for the Yankees, who are 7-3 in their past 10 games.
 Torres hit an RBI single in the third and added a two-run base hit in the sixth.

-The Tigers dropped their fourth straight and lost for the 14th time in 16 games although this time they made a late comeback attempt.
+The Tigers dropped their fourth straight and lost for the 14th time in their past 16 games, although this time they made a late comeback attempt.

 Green easily finished the eighth and Aroldis Chapman pitched a perfect ninth for his fifth save in as many chances.